24+ Cool 3D Printing Projects for Engineers

 Clocks

-While simple enough by most engineering standards, clocks are excellent 3D printer projects for those of you who are spreading your wings for the first time.
+While simple enough by most engineering standards, clocks are excellent 3D printer projects for engineering students who are spreading their wings for the first time.

 The best thing about 3D printing a clock as an engineering project is that it can be as complicated as you want it to be.